Szczepanski-Marcin/NSCLC-PET-CT-Tumor-Analysis/README.md

 ⚠️ This project is designed for **exploratory imaging analysis** and does not perform clinical tumor segmentation or diagnosis.

-Dataset, used in the project comes from:
+Dataset used in the project comes from:
 **https://www.cancerimagingarchive.net/analysis-result/nsclc-radiogenomics-stanford**

 ## Pipeline Overview